-SMU’s renovated Moody Coliseum and the Miller Event Center addition will open for Commencement on December 21.
-The 57-year-old landmark is home to SMU Commencement as well as numerous athletics, speaking and community events.
+With the snip of a red ribbon, SMU’s renovated Moody Coliseum and the Miller Event Center addition opened for Commencement on December 21.
+The 57-year-old landmark is home to SMU Commencement as well as athletics, speaking and community events.

 A $20 million gift from the Moody Foundation in 2011 provided the impetus for the extensive expansion and renovation.
 SMU and the Moody Foundation have enjoyed a long partnership, including the foundation’s support of improvements to Fondren Science Building and Moody Coliseum.

 Alumnus and trustee David Miller ’72, ’73 and his wife, Carolyn, also committed $10 million toward the renovation project in 2011.
 The Miller Center, an addition on the north side of Moody Coliseum named in their honor, includes the Miller Champions Club – a 5,000-square-foot furnished entertainment area on the concourse level – and 12 suites with courtside views, along with other resources to support student athletes and coaches.

 “The renovation of Moody Coliseum enhances a valuable resource that serves as a gathering place convenient to the entire region,” says President R. Gerald Turner.
 “Programs ranging from academic ceremonies to George W. Bush Presidential Center offerings to athletic events will attract thousands to SMU.”

 Through the leadership of the Moody Foundation and the Millers, and the generous support of other donors, the renovation features widening of the entry lobby and concourses, event space, party suites, premium and loge seating, and courtside retractable seating designated for students.
 Technology improvements include new video boards, scoreboards, sound system, broadcast capabilities, and heating and cooling systems.
 In addition, new conference rooms and coaches’ offices were created, and locker rooms and restrooms were upgraded.